brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 In this article we:

 * Give an introduction on GraphQL showing some of it's improvements over REST
-* Describe the architecture of a PHP GraphQL server
+* Describe the architecture of a PHP GraphQL server used in an open source project
 * Show the development of a new feature in that server.

 ### Is this for me?